 Market adjustments help to maintain competitiveness between PWC and other Northern Virginia jurisdictions.
 Individuals within the pay scale will receive an increased salary based on the percentages identified for their group up to the maximum of the pay scale.
+The market adjustments are planned to be effective on July 1, 2025.

-- Adult Detention Center Uniformed Personnel Funding is provided to support a 5.72% to 9.34% pay scale depending on rank.
-The cumulative market adjustments for these positions since FY23 has been 21.97% to 25.59%. - Sheriff Sworn Personnel Funding is provided to support a 1.25% pay scale for all ranks.
+- Adult Detention Center Uniformed Personnel Funding is provided to support a 5.72% to 9.34% pay scale adjustment or increase depending on rank.
+The cumulative market adjustments for these positions since FY23 have been 21.97% to 25.59%. - Sheriff Sworn Personnel Funding is provided to support a 1.25% pay scale adjustment or increase for all ranks.
 In addition, the captain rank pay scale differential increases from 14% to 16%.
 A pay scale differential refers to the difference in compensation between pay scales due to rank.
-The cumulative market adjustments for these positions since FY23 has been 21.97%.
+The cumulative market adjustments for these positions since FY23 have been 21.97%.

 Market adjustments for employees will occur on July 1, 2025.
-The total general fund cost of market adjustments is \$13,834,876 in FY26-30.
+The total general fund cost of market adjustments is \$13,834,865 in FY26-30.